Tell it to the Marines: History

 In the 1942 comedy Once Upon a Honeymoon, Cary Grant's character is forced to read a pro-Nazi propaganda radio broadcast.
 He "warns" of the invincibility of the German war machine and instructs the Americans to be sure to tell the Army and the Navy and, above all, "Tell it to the Marines!!"
 Naturally, the Nazis don't get the reference.

+It was used in 1905, by Edith Nesbit in her children's book The Railway Children.
+It is said by the Stationmaster when he catches Peter stealing coal from the Station in Chapter two.